Qysher/ClickAssist/README.md

 **How to start**
 1. Download ClickAssist.ahk / ClickAssist.exe
 2. Rename ClickAssist.ahk (example : k8J3saQ.ahk)
-3. (Optional) Compile the Script to a .exe
+3. (Optional) Compile the Script to a .exe (Rightclick on the Script and click on "Compile Script")

 **Selfdestruct**
 1. Click "Self Destruct" and wait ~7 seconds